software-mansion/protostar/website/docs/tutorials/guides/dependencies-management.md

 Protostar manages dependencies (packages) using [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) ([similarly to Foundry](https://onbjerg.github.io/foundry-book/projects/dependencies.html)).
 This is the reason Protostar expects [git](https://git-scm.com/) to be installed.
 Keep this in mind, especially if your project uses git submodules.

 :::note
-Using Git submodules for package management is not an ideal approach.
+Using Git submodules as a foundation for package management is not an ideal approach.
 Therefore, [Starkware](https://starkware.co/) plans to create a proper package manager.
 :::

 ## Adding a dependency